memph1024/swapdex-documentation/docs/validator-guides/validator.md

 !!! success
     Congratulations!
 You implemented a fundamental layer of protection.

-### Install SwapDex Validator binaries
+### Install SwapDEX Validator binaries
-The following command will fetch / download the SwapDex validator binaries and copy them to a specific folder.
+The following command will fetch / download the SwapDEX validator binaries and copy them to a specific folder.
 Check your ubuntu version and choose the correct file for it. <a href="https://download.starkleytech.com/swapdex" target="_blank"> check your ubuntu version and choose the correct file for it </a>

 ```